concolism/concolic-testing/README.md

 Experiments in concolic testing with Klee
 =========================================

-Scripts will assume that `klee` is in the root of this directory and that `klee`'s include headers are in `../klee/include/`.
+Scripts will assume that the root of this directory contains a `klee/` folder
+with:

+- `klee/bin/`: `klee` executables
+- `klee/include/`: `klee` headers

+    mkdir klee/
+    ln -s /path/to/klee/include klee/include
-    ln -s path/to/klee klee
+    ln -s /path/to/klee/build/bin klee/bin

-Otherwise copy scripts before making changes to avoid checking them in git

-    cp aeson-cbits/build{-script,}.sh
-    cp aeson-cbits/run-klee{-script,}.sh

-    # edit aeson-cbits/build.sh and aeson-cbits/run-klee.sh to customize paths
+In each directory,

+- `make` builds the files;
+- `make klee` starts testing.